dev-346/teachlens-docs/README.md

-# 📘 TeachLens
+# 📘 Quinfer

-**TeachLens** is a smart classroom decision-support app designed for teachers.
+**Quinfer** is a smart classroom decision-support app designed for teachers.
 It helps teachers quickly create assessments, run diagnostic quizzes, and understand exactly where students are struggling — without complex analytics or manual analysis.

-TeachLens acts like a teaching assistant: it analyzes student responses, detects learning gaps, highlights misconceptions, and recommends clear next steps such as practice, review, or reteaching.
+Quinfer acts like a teaching assistant: it analyzes student responses, detects learning gaps, highlights misconceptions, and recommends clear next steps such as practice, review, or reteaching.
 All data is stored locally, quizzes can run over a local network, and student privacy is fully maintained — no cloud dependency required.

-In short, TeachLens helps teachers see their class clearly and teach with confidence.
+In short, Quinfer helps teachers see their class clearly and teach with confidence.

-## 🌱 Why TeachLens?
+## 🌱 Why Quinfer?

 Teaching often involves making fast decisions with limited visibility.
 Teachers may know that students are struggling, but not why, where, or what to do next.

-TeachLens solves this by turning assessment responses into clear instructional signals.
+Quinfer solves this by turning assessment responses into clear instructional signals.

-Instead of raw scores and percentages, TeachLens provides:
+Instead of raw scores and percentages, Quinfer provides:

 -   Clear teaching decisions (Move On, Practice Required, Review Suggested, Reteach Required)
 -   Identified learning gaps and misconceptions